Non-typical points for $\beta$-shifts: Abstract

 \section{Abstract}

 We study sets of nontypical points under the map $f_\beta \mapsto \beta x $ mod 1, for non-integer $\beta$ and extend our results from \cite{farm} in several directions.
 In particular we prove that sets of points whose forward orbit avoid certain Cantor sets, and set of points for which ergodic averages diverge, have large intersection properties.
-We remove the technical condition $\beta>1.541$ found in \cite{farm}.
+We observe that the technical condition $\beta>1.541$ found in \cite{farm} can be removed.

-{\bf Acknowledgements} \quad Both authors were supported by EC FP6 Marie Curie ToK programme CODY.
-Part of the paper was written when the authors were visiting institut Mittag-Leffler in Djursholm.
-The authors are grateful for the hospitality of the institute.